G-Node/python-odml2/Contributing.md

    If you want to add further text you can do so from the 3rd line on without limitations.
    If possible reference fixed issues in the commit message (e.g. "fixes #101").

-3. When done with the implementation, run the unit tests with python2.7 python3 and the mose recent version of jython.
+3. When done with the implementation, run the unit tests with python 2.7 and python 3.4.

 4. Send us a pull request with your changes.
    The pull request message should explain the changes and reference the *issue* addressed by your code.